 - (i) The proposed Resolution 6, if passed, will empower the Directors to allot and issue shares in the Company up to an amount not exceeding in total 10% of the issued share capital of the Company for such purposes as the Directors consider would be in the interest of the Company.
-This authority, unless revoked or varied by the Company at general meeting, will expire at the next Annual General Meeting. - (ii) The directors did not allot nor issue any shares under the same mandate granted last year.
+This authority, unless revoked or varied by the Company at general meeting, will expire at the next Annual General Meeting.
+The directors did not allot nor issue any shares under the same mandate granted last year.
 Nevertheless a renewal for the said mandate is sought to avoid any delay and cost involved such as convening general meeting.
-Should the mandate be exercised, the directors would utilize the proceeds raised from this mandate for working capital or such other application they may in their absolute discretion deem fit.
+Should the mandate be exercised, the directors would utilize the proceeds raised from this mandate for working capital or such other application they may in their absolute discretion deem fit. - (ii) The proposed Resolution 7, if approved, will empower the Company to update its Articles of Association which to be in line with Bursa Malaysia Securities Berhad's directive for all listed issuers who announce a book closing date for cash dividend entitlements on or after 1 September 2010 to pay by direct transfer or electronically via eDividend to shareholders who have provided their bank account information to Depository. - (iii) The proposed Resolution 8, if approved, will empower the Directors from the date of the Seventeenth Annual General Meeting, to deal with the related party transactions involving recurrent transactions of revenue or trading nature which is necessary for its day-to-day operations.
+These Recurrent Related Party Transactions are in the ordinary business and are on terms not more favourable to the related party than those generally available to the public.
+This authority, unless revoke or varies at a general meeting, will expire at the next Annual General Meeting.